 The way Hobson threw his body around on the field for the good of the team contributed to a shortened major league career.
 It also helped make him a fan favorite.
 In a 2002 interview with Mike Petraglia of MLB.Com, Hobson explained his popularity: "Boston Red Sox fans are supportive...Whether a guy goes 0-for-20, as long as you are out there and giving 110 percent every day, that's all they care about.
 They're rooting for that blue-collar guy that runs through walls.
 They want that guy who will dive into the stands for a ball because they know, in the long run, it's going to be what helps them come out on top.
 As long as you can continue that when you play [in Boston], you're going to be very well accepted."

-After playing three seasons in Columbus, the Yankees Triple-A farm club and finally leaving the game as a player, Hobson returned in a manager's role.
+After playing one partial and three full seasons in Columbus, the Yankees Triple-A farm club, and finally leaving the game as a player, Hobson returned in a manager's role.
 In 1987 and 1988, Hobson managed the New York Mets' Single-A team in Columbia in the South Atlantic League.
 He joined the Red Sox system in 1989, managing Double-A New Britain of the Eastern League.
 His 1990 squad advanced to the final round of the Eastern League Playoffs.
 Around this time, Hobson also served a stint as manager of the Winter Haven Super Sox in the short-lived Senior Professional Baseball League.
 In his fifth season as a minor league manager in 1991, Hobson guided the Triple-A Pawtucket Red Sox to a 79-64 record and a first-place finish in the International League East Division.
 His PawSox lost in the Governor's Cup Championship, getting swept, ironically, 3-0 by his last minor league team as a player, the Columbus Clippers led by manager Rick Down.
 Hobson was honored by Baseball America as its Minor League Manager of the Year and by the International League as its Manager of the Year.
 Hobson was viewed by Red Sox management as a rising star as a manager.

 On October 8, 1991, the Red Sox fired manager Joe Morgan and named Hobson as his replacement.
 "We couldn't risk losing such a talent in our organization," said general manager Lou Gorman.
 The Sox hoped they would be getting a managerial version of the tough player Hobson had been.
 Unfortunately, Hobson's toughness as a player was not evident in his performance as a manager as perceived by the media (Boston Globe columnist Dan Shaughnessy often referred to manager Hobson as "Daddy Butch").
 This did not bode well during a three-year period during which the Red Sox seriously underachieved.